Greenville County Council · District 23 · Democratic Primary · June 9, 2026

 Toxic Siting · Industrial Encroachment · Remediation · Public Health

 Angela will push for a moratorium on new industrial or waste-related siting adjacent to majority-minority residential communities in District 23.
-She will advocate for a county-led environmental remediation assessment for historically impacted neighborhoods and demand mandatory environmental impact reviews with community input before any new infrastructure project is approved near residential areas.
+She will demand a county-led environmental remediation assessment, mandatory environmental impact reviews with genuine community input before any infrastructure project is approved near residential areas, and active accountability for what was taken from New Washington Heights, including pursuing the return of community land.

 New Washington Heights Industrial encroachment Sacrifice zones Remediation Environmental impact reviews Community consent